thenativeweb/thenativeweb-ux/README.md

 ## Viewing the documentation

-For application developers there is a [styleguide](styleguide) that servers as the documentation of this module.
+For application developers there is a [styleguide](styleguide) that serves as the documentation of this module.
 It contains a quick start, and showcases all the available components.
 To run it on your local machine clone this repository, install its dependencies, and run the following command:

 ```shell
 $ npm run start-styleguide